mailpile/gui-o-matic/PROTOCOL.md

 Sets the overall "status" of the application, which will be displayed by changing an indicator icon somewhere within the app.
-All statuses should have an icon defined in the `icons: { ... }` section of the configuration.
+All statuses should have an icon defined in the `images: { ... }` section of the configuration.

 ### set_substatus